What is Place-Based Education?

 What is our Goal?

-The Northeast Michigan Great Lakes Stewardship Initiative (NEMIGLSI) is a regional network of education and community partners working to promote quality place-based or community-based education opportunities in northeast Michigan for the benefit of our youth, our community, and our environment.
+The Northeast Michigan Great Lakes Stewardship Initiative (NEMIGLSI) is a regional network of education and community partners working to promote quality place-based or community-based education opportunities in Northeast Michigan for the benefit of our youth, our community, and our environment.
 The initiative operates and supports programming through three primary areas:

-Supporting Community Development and Resource Stewardship Priorities through Education?
+Supporting Community Development and Resource Stewardship Priorities through Education

-The six counties encompassed by this regional network are rich in natural, cultural, and historic resources that are invaluable to the region's "sunrise side" identity and quality of life.
+The eight counties encompassed by this regional network are rich in natural, cultural, and historic resources that are invaluable to the region's "sunrise side" identity and quality of life.
 Several regional, coastal community development, and tourism planning processes identify needs and strategies for enhancing coastal areas, education, and sustainable resource management.
-These provide examples of regional planning efforts that identify community partners, community priorities, and coastal resource stewardship project opportinities in which schools can engage.
+These provide examples of regional planning efforts that identify community partners, community priorities, and coastal resource stewardship project opportunities in which schools can engage.

 Who is involved?